zyang91/zyang91/README.md

 - 🌱 I’m currently learning Geography and Environmnetal studies
 - 🤔 I’m looking for great graduate program after finishing my undergraduate course work at Binghamton
 - 💬 Feel free ask me anything that you are curious about
-- 📫 How to reach me: via email zyang91@binghamton.edu; ins
+- 📫 How to reach me: via email zyang91@binghamton.edu;
 - 😄 Pronouns: He/his

 ## More information will be updated soon